m3g/CellListMap.jl/docs/src/ParticleSystem.md

 ### Control CellList cell size

-The cell sizes of the construction of the cell lists can be controled with the keyword `lcell` of the `ParticleSystem` constructor.
+The cell sizes of the construction of the cell lists can be controlled with the keyword `lcell` of the `ParticleSystem` constructor.
 For example:
 ```julia-repl
 julia> system = ParticleSystem(